-Flush door: Door produced using two skins or faces separated by a stile-and-rail frame construction at the perimeter.
-Flush doors may be produced with hollow core or solid core.
+Flush door: A door produced using two skins or faces separated by a stile-and-rail frame construction at the perimeter.
+Flush doors may be produced with hollow cores or solid cores.

-French door: Generally refers to a pair of hinged doors, which open from the middle.
+French door: Generally refers to a pair of hinged doors, that open from the middle.
 Also incorporates wider stile and rail components around the glass than typical glazed doors.

 Glazing: Glass (and other materials) in a window or door.
 Also, the act or process of fitting a unit with glass, such as with backbedding.

-Glazing stop: A component of the sash or door panel, which holds the glass in place.
+Glazing stop: A component of the sash or door panel that holds the glass in place.

 Glider: A window with a movable sash that slides horizontally.
 Also referred to as a horizontal sliding window or slider.

 Grille: A term referring to window pane dividers or muntins.
 It may be a type of assembly fitted to the interior of the window or door unit, which can be detached for cleaning.
-Also can be fitted inside the sealed insulating glass unit, when it also is referred to as a grid, internal grids, or GBG (grids between the glass).
+It also can be fitted inside the sealed insulating glass unit, when it is also referred to as a grid, internal grids, or GBG (grids between the glass).

 Hard-coat low-e: Also known as a pyrolytic low-e coating, this type of low-e is “burned into” the glass in its liquid form and offers a surface that is generally as durable as an ordinary glass surface, and therefore requires no special handling and does not need to be protected in an insulating glass unit.
 The other type of glass coating is sputter-coat, which is applied in a secondary process.
 Sometimes referred to as a soft-coat, or MSVD (magnetic sputter vacuum deposition), these types of coatings generally require some additional care in handling and fabrication and must be protected within an insulating glass unit.